MingalievDinar/LineDetection/readme.md

 My pipeline consisted of 5 steps.
 First, I converted the images to grayscale, then I applied Gaussian smoothing and Canny procedure to detect edges.

 In order to draw a single line on the left and right lanes, I created the draw_lines() function by averaging line coordinates.
 Also, I decided to make separate mask for left and right sides.

-As the result you can see detected lines on the following picture:
+You can see the [final Jupyter Nonebook with all steps by the link](Finding Lane Lines on the Road.ipynb) As the result you can see detected lines on the following picture:
 ![Line detection](examples/laneLines_thirdPass.jpg)